Arkhamides/ArkToken-Farm/README.md

 What Next?

-There are 2 smart contracts in my code that have not been deployed.
-Both are NFT's that I am currently developping and learning how to develop.
+- NFT's that I am currently developping and learning how to develop.
-I expect in a week or 2 to have 1 completed.
+- Experimenting with different contracts